 Reset all

-aid in reconciling that all invoices have transferred to MYOB as well
+Will set the transactions back to their original position, this will aid in reconciling that all invoices have transferred to MYOB as well as payments.

-Tip: If you want to sync only invoices or only expenses or only payments,
+Tip: If you want to sync only invoices or only expenses or only payments, you can at any time select the 'No Export' at the Source selection for each export option.

 Example

-You have project prefixes SYD (Sydney projects)
+You have project prefixes SYD (Sydney projects) and BNE (Brisbane projects).

-to go to the Sydney MYOB datafile, while the BNE project invoices need
+Invoices generated against SYD projects need to go to the Sydney MYOB datafile, while the BNE project invoices need to go to the Brisbane datafile.

 Tips: